Greg McGhee

-Greg McGhee (born November 22, 1992) is an American football quarterback who is currently a free agent.
+Greg McGhee (born November 22, 1992) is an American college football coach and former quarterback.
+He is the offensive coordinator for North Carolina A&T University, a position he has held since 2025.
 He played college football at Howard University and attended Perry Traditional Academy in Pittsburgh, Pennsylvania.
-He has also been a member of the BC Lions, Montreal Alouettes, Green Bay Blizzard and Toronto Argonauts.
+He has also been a member of the BC Lions, Montreal Alouettes, Green Bay Blizzard, and Toronto Argonauts.

 Early life

-McGhee attended Perry Traditional Academy in Pittsburgh, Pennsylvania where he was a member of both the football and basketball teams.
+McGhee attended Perry Traditional Academy in Pittsburgh, Pennsylvania, where he was a member of both the football and basketball teams.

 College career

 Heading into his senior season, McGhee was voted preseason Mid-Eastern Athletic Conference Offensive Player of the Year.
 McGhee was named Co-MEAC Offensive Player of the Year at the conclusion of the season, sharing the title with Tarik Cohen.

 Professional career

 BC Lions

 On February 19, 2015, McGhee signed with the BC Lions of the Canadian Football League.
 On June 18, 2016, McGhee was cut.

 Montreal Alouettes

 McGhee signed with the Montreal Alouettes prior to the 2017 season, but he did not make the team's roster.